 My monthly take-out bill plunged last year when I tried a Saturday planning session for the upcoming week’s meals.
 I’m not yet at the meal-prep-on-Sunday stage, but it’s a start.

 As a result, there was a lot less anxiety around what to eat, less food waste, and less of a need to buy in bulk.

-Tip: I’ve bought a beautiful planner for 2021 that sits near my kitchen table.
+Tip: I’ve bought a beautiful spiral-bound planner for 2022 that sits near my kitchen table.
 This makes planning a pleasure, not a chore.